Academic researchers carry out original, high-level research that generates knowledge and progresses current understanding

-As academic researchers are mainly based in universities, a lot are employed as higher education teaching staff who also carry out research.
+As academic researchers are mainly based in universities, you will likely be employed as higher education teaching staff and will also carry out research.
 Some highly sought after roles are purely research based, but even posts such as postdoctoral researcher often have some teaching element.

-Staff employed by research institutes may deliver teaching in the associated universities and supervise PhD, Masters and undergraduate projects as part of their role.
+You may also work outside of academia, employed by a private company, a government department, a research institute, or an NGO.
+If you are employed by a research institute you may deliver teaching in the associated university and supervise PhD, Masters and undergraduate projects as part of your role.
 This is often a strong factor in helping universities to attract the best students to their academic programmes.

 As an academic researcher, you'll need to:

 - carry out original, high-level individual and collaborative research

 - organise your own time and budget effectively, including for off-site and overseas visits

 - analyse large sets of data and information, drawing relevant conclusions

 - work to deadlines as required by fund or grant holder

 - work on feasibility studies or pilot projects prior to gaining funding for research

 - prepare and deliver presentations at national and international conferences to large audiences